Thank you for your cooperation!

 If there is a stream/pond near your site, fill the 5-gallon bucket with water and have it nearby.
 Rake debris away from the firepit so it is bare ground.
 Roof rain water is available at Mountain Top Shelter.
 Let the fire burn down before going to bed and then soak the coals.
 Check in the morning to make sure it is dead out".
 Do not remove ashes from the firepit.

-There is no extra charge for using firewood in the woodstove when outside temperatures require heat.
+There is no extra charge for using firewood in the woodstove at the Warming Hut or Clear View when outside temperatures require heat.
+There is an extra charge to use the woodstove at East Glade Shelter of $25.
 Let the fire die out long before leaving.
 Do not remove ashes.
 Restock wood from outside so the next campers have dry wood.
 Always close woodstove doors and turn control to low before leaving.